oshaughnessy/sierramountainll/_pages/coaches.md

 ## Further Reading

-We have various [resources]({% link _pages/resources.md %}) available on our site with more information about SMLL and Little League.
+We have various [resources]({% link _pages/resources.md %}) available on our site with more information about SMLL.